STAT540-UBC-2022/project-team-11/Reports/final_project_proposal.md

 **1) What genes are significantly differentially expressed between the two groups (healthy and infected) while accounting for factors such as age, sex?**

-  Computational and statistical methods used:<br/>
+  Computational and statistical methods used:

-    - Reading data into R using the GEOquery package<br/>
+  * Reading data into R using the GEOquery package
-    - Exploratory data analysis and sanity checks using Tidyverse tools<br/>
+  * Exploratory data analysis and sanity checks using Tidyverse tools
-    - Leveraging DESeq2 model to infer differential gene expression<br/>
+  * Leveraging DESeq2 model to infer differential gene expression

 **2) Are the significantly differentially expressed genes directly connected to immune response?**